ELECTION 2020: Retirements in key positions cause delay in release of sample ballots

 “People will wait to see if all of the candidates are going to stay or if they are going to drop out,” she said.
 “They tend to wait later to mail in their ballots in this particular election.”

 Those hoping to register to vote still have a chance.
-The last day to sign up is Tuesday.
+The last day to sign up was Tuesday.
 Voter registration is available online at registertovote.ca.gov, and forms can be picked up at most county buildings.
-As long as those forms are postmarked by Tuesday, the registration will be valid.
+As long as those forms were postmarked by Tuesday, the registration will be valid.

 The election is March 3.